-Dividends from quoted securities are accounted for when the security is declared ex-dividend.
-Interest income is accrued on a daily basis.
 Investment income is reported gross of withholding taxes which are accrued in line with the associated investment income.
-Irrecoverable withholding taxes are reported separately as a tax charge.
-Investment income arising from the underlying investments of the Pooled Investment Vehicles is reinvested within the Pooled Investment Vehicles and reflected in the unit price.
+Investment income arising from the underlying investments of the Pooled Investment Vehicles is either reinvested within the Pooled Investment Vehicles and reflected in the unit price or taken as a cash dividend to support the Fund's outgoing cash flow requirements.